-Development Requirements Guidance Statements 6.4 For the avoidance of doubt, the maximum building heights referred to in Development Requirement 6.2 are not subject to variation and may not be exceeded in any circumstance whatsoever. visual presence than buildings in other streets.
-In return for this greater development potential, buildings need to demonstrate exceptional design quality, and meet a range of other performance criteria.
-Whatsoever. (c) Table B contains a range of performance criteria aimed at promoting energy-efficient developments of exceptional, sensitive and sophisticated design quality and offering additional occupier and community benefits, among other design considerations.
+Development Requirements Guidance Statements (c) Table B contains a range of performance criteria aimed at promoting energy-efficient developments of exceptional, sensitive and sophisticated design quality and offering additional occupier and community benefits, among other design considerations.
 Subject to satisfying all of the Performance Criteria, on sites of sufficient area and frontage in the Special Design Area building height variations may be allowed to the limits specified in the development requirements.

-- (iii) inserting in Element 7 'Relationship to the Street', the following new Guidance Statement (b) and renumbering the subsequent Guidance Statements accordingly: - (b) It is intended that the streets listed in Development Requirements 7.3 and 7.4 will retain a different character from other streets in the Precinct for various reasons, including being on the perimeter and facing developments with required significant street setbacks, being of narrow width, or containing significant street trees."; - (iv) inserting the following new Development Requirement 7.5.4 in Element 7 'Relationship to the Street': - "7.5.4 The design of the building is to demonstrate that the podium and the portion of the building above it are visually compatible in terms of construction materials and design features."; - (v) inserting the following new Development Requirement 9.6 in Element 9 'Parking': - "9.6 Other than parking bays for visitors or commercial deliveries, all car bays are to be provided in a basement, or within the building behind residential or nonresidential floor space, or outside the building provided that such bays are concealed from view from the street."; - (d) in Table B of Schedule 9A: - deleting Design Consideration 1 'Minimum Lot Area and Frontage' and the related Performance Criterion, and renumbering subsequent Design Considerations accordingly; - (ii) deleting the advertised Performance Criterion for Design Consideration 2 'Design Quality' (now identified as Design Consideration 1), and replacing it with the following:
+- (iii) inserting in Element 7 'Relationship to the Street', the following new Guidance Statement (b) and renumbering the subsequent Guidance Statements accordingly: - "(b) It is intended that the streets listed in Development Requirements 7.3 and 7.4 will retain a different character from other streets in the Precinct for various reasons, including being on the perimeter and facing developments with required significant street setbacks, being of narrow width, or containing significant street trees."; - (iv) inserting the following new Development Requirement 7.5.4 in Element 7 'Relationship to the Street': - "7.5.4 The design of the building is to demonstrate that the podium and the portion of the building above it are visually compatible in terms of construction materials and design features."; - (v) inserting the following new Development Requirement 9.6 in Element 9 'Parking': - "9.6 Other than parking bays for visitors or commercial deliveries, all car bays are to be provided in a basement, or within the building behind residential or non-residential floor space, or outside the building provided that such bays are concealed from view from the street."; - (d) in Table B of Schedule 9A: - (i) deleting Design Consideration 1 'Minimum Lot Area and Frontage' and the related Performance Criterion, and renumbering subsequent Design Considerations accordingly; - (ii) deleting the advertised Performance Criterion for Design Consideration 2 'Design Quality' (now identified as Design Consideration 1), and replacing it with the following: